WolframResearch/CSSTools/README.md

 ### Installing the CSSTools release

 The CSSTools release comes in the form of a `.paclet` file, which contains the entire package and its documentation.
-Download the latest release from the [Github repo's releases page]().
+Download the latest release from [this latest release link](https://github.com/WolframResearch/CSSTools/releases/latest/download/CSSTools-1.2.1.paclet).
 To install, run the following command in the Wolfram Language:
 ```
 PacletInstall["/full/path/to/CSSTools.paclet"]
 ```